Managing Sub-Workspaces | HeyGen Academy

 Once shared, the asset becomes immediately available in the selected sub-workspace for video creation.

-With sub-workspaces, you can organise teams, control access, and scale video creation without losing oversight.
+With sub-workspaces, you can organize teams, control access, and scale video creation without losing oversight.